nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 ### 5.3.2 Listing all recipes eaten : `calories` <a id="list-consumption"></a>
 Contributed by: Tian Yong

-Shows the list of recipes that you have eaten, including the recipe's name and calorie.
-The total calories consumed so far is displayed in the command result.
+<br> Shows the list of recipes that you have eaten, including the recipe's name and calorie.
+The total calories
+ consumed so far is displayed in the command result.
 <br>  The image below is what Wishful Shrinking looks like after you have listed all recipes that you have eaten. <br><br>
 <img src="images/feature/consumption/ListConsumptionImage.png" width="550" height="300">